Advertisement

 The takeaway

-A new study found that those with depression had a higher risk of developing dementia in the Danish population.
+A study found that those with depression had a higher risk of developing dementia in the Danish population.
 This finding provides more motivation to treat depression early, for the sake of both your quality of life and brain longevity.

 Watch Next